msarnacki/coronavirus-2019-nCoV/README.md

 # COVID19

+The program is fully automatical. [main.ipynb](../main.ipynb) is a script that you can run all cells at once and get every graph and xls file with latest data possible.

 I made this program just for practice.
 It originally used python and Google Spreadsheets API.
 I got data from: https://gisanddata.maps.arcgis.com/apps/opsdashboard/index.html?fbclid=IwAR3S1IMXpzD-EfOPqWCDttt96vuDQ77Uddrqhhf-iTRmYKxyOPQlPhsxG14#/bda7594740fd40299423467b48e9ecf6, provided by JHU CSSE.

 Now I am using data from github where they update it now once a day.